 Please note that a class not meeting the minimum student enrollment may be canceled, and in this case the student will have the option to participate in a different class or receive a refund.

 Students with no previous knowledge of German will be accepted until the third session of the school year.
 Students with previous knowledge will be admitted throughout the school year.
-Books can be purchased at the time of enrollment.
+Books can be purchased through our book link.
 Children are placed in a class based on their knowledge and age.
 A teacher will evaluate their knowledge of German to determine the appropriate class.
-Adult students can take an assessment test here or talk to the Lead Teacher Adult Classes, Carmen Freeman.
+Adult students can take an assessment test here or talk to the Lead Teacher, Carmen Freeman.

 Our school location is: